hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

     CPU requirements are highest when syncing to the network and typically reduce after the node is synchronized to the chain head.

-## RAM

-Besu requires 4GB of RAM.
-For public Ethereum networks, including MainNet and testnets such as Ropsten, Besu requires a minimum of 8GB of RAM.

 ## Java Virtual Machine size

 Depending on your environment and network setup, Besu has the following minimum Java Virtual Machine (JVM) memory requiements.
 For:

 * Private networks, 4GB
-* MainNet and testnets, such as Ropten, 16GB.
+* MainNet and testnets, such as Ropten, 8GB.

 Two JVM parameters can be set to suit your memory requirements: